Blog

 Parasympathetic Nervous System: Rest & Digest

 Interestingly, our bodies respond to perceived danger in the same way they would to real danger.
-For example, if we fear failing a test, our bodies respond to it as if we’re facing a dangerous situation, such as a dog chasing us.
+For example, if a person sees a dog running towards them and they think the dog is coming to attack, then their body will respond as if the dog IS coming to attack . . . even if the dog is just lumbering over to say hello.
 This means that our bodies need to be convinced that we’re not in danger to stop the response.
-To do this, we need to activate the ‘rest-and-digest response,’ controlled by the parasympathetic nervous system.
+To do this, we need to activate the ‘rest-and-digest’ response that is controlled by the parasympathetic nervous system.

 Activating the Rest-and-Digest nervous system

 The question most people ask is, “How do I turn off the fight-or-flight response?”
 However, a more effective question is, “How do I turn ON the rest-and-digest response?”
-It’s easier to follow positive instructions like “DO think about a green cat” than negative instructions like “DON’T think about a purple elephant.”
-Therefore, instead of trying to turn off the sympathetic nervous system, we should focus on turning on the parasympathetic nervous system.
-The good news is that activating the rest-and-digest response turns off the fight-or-flight response.
+We should focus on turning on the parasympathetic nervous system.

 Belly-breathing is the ON switch for calmness

 Controlling your breath is the easiest way to activate the rest-and-digest response.
 Studies have shown that diaphragmatic breathing, also called belly breathing, triggers the relaxation response.
-The technique involves breathing deeply and slowly while focusing on your belly rising and falling.
+The technique involves deep, slow breathing while focusing on your belly rising and falling.

 When we start counting how long the inhales, pauses and exhales are, we are beginning to access deeper levels of relaxation.